ampheul/GridPy/docs/README.rst

 --------
 GridPy is a well written and rigorously tested module of procedures for indexing over arrays.
 A major feature is the ability to use diagonal coordinates on square grids.
-Full documentation is available here.
+The api is fully documented and a sphinx html build will soon be available via github pages.

 Purpose
 -------